bytefish/bytefish.de/pages/notes.md

 [TOC]

+# 2025-06-14: Formulation a Project Idea ##

+I think I have come up with an idea to play around with. 🥹 I’ll call it “Traffic Congestion Detection” for lack of a cool name.

+The idea is to first import OSM data to Postgres.
+This should be painless, I’ll download the data from Geofabrik and import it to Postgres.
+I am going to use the Postgres EDB installer to automatically add the Postgis extension.

+Then in Postgres I’ll extract the Road Segments and assign them speed limits.
+I guess you need to use some kind of Road Segment to group traffic of multiple vehicles.
+In another table I am going to store Traffic Light Positions, because we expect congestion at Traffic Lights, right?

+A small Python (not sure yet?) script is used to generate various traffic patterns within positions in a specific area in Germany.
+This will also give me the possibility to load test the application.

+I could then use Apache Flink to detect various pattern in traffic like “Light Congestion”, “Severe Congestion”, “Traffic Jam”.
+The interesting thing here is, that we could use the CEP with different windows and see how it works.

+In a later installment I am going to revive my “OpenSky Flight Tracker” project to also visualize traffic (or at least draw circles around alarms).
+I have to see, Hö complicated coloring road segments are.
+But the possibilities with this experiment are endless!

+However, the week ahead is again filled with family things to do.
+So there is no leisure time left for my “very important side projects”.

 ## 2025-06-14: Keep on writing  ##

 So… After the initial high of free-form writing, things slowed down, while I am working full-time.
 The weekend is going to be filled with gardening, keeping the children busy and sleeping.